an-ivannikov-dev/btc-change-bot/README.md

-# btc-change-bot
-BITCOIN (BTC) CHANGE TELEGRAM BOT
+# BITCOIN (BTC) CHANGE TELEGRAM BOT

+## BOT with UI WITHOUT connection to the blockchain

+## BOT with UI with connection to the blockchain through the BitGo API

+## BOT with UI with connection to the blockchain through the Bitcoin Core